-In 2017, the income quintile share ratio in the EU-28 was 5.2 (see Map 2).
+In 2018, the income quintile share ratio in the EU-27 was 5.1 (see Map 2).
 Czechia, Finland, Slovakia, Slovenia, and Belgium were the most egalitarian EU Member States (on the basis of this measure), each with a ratio below 4.
-Income inequalities were much higher (over 6) in Greece, Latvia, Romania, Spain, Lithuania and - peaking at 8.2 - in Bulgaria.
+Income inequalities were much higher (over 6) in Italy, Latvia, Lithuania, Romania and - peaking at 7.7 - in Bulgaria.

-To note a general pattern whereby the EU Member States that recorded the highest levels of median equivalised disposable income tended to have relatively low levels of income inequality.
-There were however some exceptions to these patterns.
+To note a general pattern, the EU Member States that recorded the highest levels of median equivalised disposable income tended to have relatively low levels of income inequality.
+There were, however, some exceptions to these patterns.
 For example, Luxembourg — the EU Member State with the highest disposable income per inhabitant — registered a medium level of inequality, while it was at a low level in Czechia, a country with modest levels of disposable income compared with some of the other Member States.

 Evolution of income inequality in the EU over time

-An analysis of the period 2008 to 2017 reveals that income inequalities decreased during these years in nine of the 27 EU Member States for which data are available (no comparison available for Croatia).
-The largest fall was recorded in Latvia (S80/S20 ratio decreased from 7.3 to 6.3), Poland (5.1 versus 4.6) and Romania (7.0 versus 6.5).
-By contrast, there was a widening of income inequalities in many Member States and this was the most apparent in Bulgaria (from 6.5 to 8.2), Lithuania (from 6.1 to 7.3 and Spain (from 5.6 to 6.6 (see Figure 2).
+An analysis of the period 2008 to 2018 reveals that income inequalities decreased during these years in eleven of the 27 EU Member States for which data are available (no comparison available for Croatia).
+The largest falls were recorded in Portugal (S80/S20 ratio decreased from 6.1 to 5.2) and Poland (5.1 versus 4.3).
+By contrast, there was a widening of income inequalities in many Member States and this was the most apparent in Bulgaria (from 6.5 to 7.7) and Lithuania (from 6.1 to 7.1 (see Figure 2).

 Income inequality by age group

-Income inequalities are lower among the elderly than among people aged less than 65: in the EU-28 in 2017, the income share ratio was 5.3 for people aged less than 65 and 4.1 for people aged 65 years and over (see Figure 3).
-This pattern of less inequality among the elderly was observed in nearly all EU Member States, with the only exceptions being Slovenia, Croatia, France and Cyprus where the difference between the ratios for the two age groups was negligible.
-The discrepancy between income quintile share ratios for these two age groups was largest in Bulgaria, Lithuania, Spain, Romania, and Greece.
+Income inequalities are lower among the elderly than among people aged less than 65: in the EU-27 in 2018, the income share ratio was 5.3 for people aged less than 65 and 4.1 for people aged 65 years and over (see Figure 3).
+This pattern of less inequality among the elderly was observed in nearly all EU Member States, with the only exceptions being Slovenia, Cyprus and Portugal where the difference between the ratios for the two age groups was negligible.
+The discrepancy between income quintile share ratios for these two age groups was largest in Bulgaria, Romania and Lithuania.